IEE-TUGraz/GridTool/README.md

 The GridTool has been already used for research in different papers and projects.
 Some examples are listed below.

 ### Project START2030
 The publicly funded project [START2030](https://start2030.wifo.ac.at/) aims at providing comprehensive analyses of the economic incidence and social impacts of a transition to a 100% renewable electricity system by 2030 as determined by Austria's Renewable-Energy-Act (EAG).
-For this the techno-economic simulation model ATLANTIS [[2]](https://doi.org/10.1007/s10100-015-0413-8) and the macroeconomic model DYNK [[3]](https://doi.org/10.1016/j.enpol.2018.11.030) are linked.
+For this the techno-economic simulation model ATLANTIS [[3]](https://doi.org/10.1007/s10100-015-0413-8) and the macroeconomic model DYNK [[4]](https://doi.org/10.1016/j.enpol.2018.11.030) are linked.
 For this project Austria's electricity grid in ATLANTIS was expanded to include the 110 kV network.
 As there is no public information about the distribution grid available from the Austrian DSOs, the GridTool was utilized to use the data from OpenStreetMap.

 ### Publication Modelling Africa's Power System
 In order to build a digital twin of Africa's power system, the GridTool has been used to get electricity grid data.
 The data was then implemented into the Low-Carbon Expansion and Generaton (LEGO) model to perform techno-economic simulations.
-A research using this digital twin about transforming Africa's power system to 100% renewables can be found here [[4]](https://www.energy-proceedings.org/wp-content/uploads/2022/08/MITAB_2022_paper_2510.pdf).
+A research using this digital twin about transforming Africa's power system to 100% renewables can be found here [[5]](https://www.energy-proceedings.org/wp-content/uploads/2022/08/MITAB_2022_paper_2510.pdf).

 ## References
 [1] R. Gaugl, S. Wogrin, U. Bachhiesl, L. Frauenlob, (2022). *"GridTool: An Open-Source Tool to Convert Grid Data,"* Preprint [https://doi.org/10.36227/techrxiv.20551569](https://doi.org/10.36227/techrxiv.20551569)

+[2] ENTSO-E, (2019). *"ENTSO-E Transmission System Map,"* (https://www.entsoe.eu/data/map/)

-[2] H. Stigler, U. Bachhiesl, G. Nischler, G. Feichtinger, (2016). *"ATLANTIS: techno-economic model of the European electricity sector,"* Central European Journal of Operations Research, <i>24</i>(4), 965–988. [https://doi.org/10.1007/s10100-015-0413-8](https://doi.org/10.1007/s10100-015-0413-8)
+[3] H. Stigler, U. Bachhiesl, G. Nischler, G. Feichtinger, (2016). *"ATLANTIS: techno-economic model of the European electricity sector,"* Central European Journal of Operations Research, <i>24</i>(4), 965–988. [https://doi.org/10.1007/s10100-015-0413-8](https://doi.org/10.1007/s10100-015-0413-8)

-[3] M. Kirchner, M. Sommer, K. Kratena, D. Kletzan-Slamanig, C. Kettner-Marx, (2019). *"CO2 taxes, equity and the double dividend – Macroeconomic model simulations for Austria,"* Energy Policy, Volume 126, Pages 295-314, ISSN 0301-4215, [https://doi.org/10.1016/j.enpol.2018.11.030](https://doi.org/10.1016/j.enpol.2018.11.030).
+[4] M. Kirchner, M. Sommer, K. Kratena, D. Kletzan-Slamanig, C. Kettner-Marx, (2019). *"CO2 taxes, equity and the double dividend – Macroeconomic model simulations for Austria,"* Energy Policy, Volume 126, Pages 295-314, ISSN 0301-4215, [https://doi.org/10.1016/j.enpol.2018.11.030](https://doi.org/10.1016/j.enpol.2018.11.030).

-[4] R. Gaugl, S. Wogrin, and U. Bachhiesl (2022). *"Transition of the African Power System to Renewable Energies-A Case Study,"* Energy Proceedings MIT A+B Applied Energy Symposium, Volume 25, ISSN 2004-2965, [https://www.energy-proceedings.org/transition-of-the-african-power-system-to-renewable-energies-a-case-study/](https://www.energy-proceedings.org/transition-of-the-african-power-system-to-renewable-energies-a-case-study/)
+[5] R. Gaugl, S. Wogrin, and U. Bachhiesl (2022). *"Transition of the African Power System to Renewable Energies-A Case Study,"* Energy Proceedings MIT A+B Applied Energy Symposium, Volume 25, ISSN 2004-2965, [https://www.energy-proceedings.org/transition-of-the-african-power-system-to-renewable-energies-a-case-study/](https://www.energy-proceedings.org/transition-of-the-african-power-system-to-renewable-energies-a-case-study/)